edyedy123/Fit-Friends-App/README.md

 #### Logical Requirements
 * Users should only be able to see workouts of friends that have added accepted their friend request.
 * Workouts must be able to be added, deleted and edited.
+* App will prevent user from check friend's workout unless they were log in
 #### Communication Requirements
 * Error handling should be handled through toasts with meaningful error messages whenever invalid data is entered.
 If there are restrictions, they should be written for the user to see.